What's a Wet Basement and How Do You Deal With It?

 - Fill with fresh mortar.

 Install a floor drain and insulate the walls.
 Waterproofing by painting a sealer on the interior walls doesn't really help much if water is putting pressure on the walls.
-It will eventually leak through.
+It will just leak through eventually.

-In closing, don't store valuables, photographs, paper documents or anything you care to preserve in a wet basement.
-Moreover, get an expert's opinion, including an engineer's report, if you can, before you buy a house with a wet basement.
+Get an expert's opinion, including an engineer's report, before you buy a house with a wet basement.
 It might not be worth the hassle.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.